jon-heard/obsidian-inline-scripts-library/mythicv2.sfile.md

 return "Mythic details are " + (window._tejs.state.mythicv2.showDetails ?
 "ENABLED" : "DISABLED") + "\n\n";
 ```
 __
-mythicv2 details {state} - If {state} is given (must be "y" or "n"), assigns it to the mythicv2 "details" mode.
+mythicv2 details {state: optional, y or n} - If {state} is given, assigns it to the mythicv2 "details" mode.
 Otherwise, displays the current "details" mode.
 ***

 __